rantonels/starless/README.md

 To run the full render, just omit the `-d` option.
 The results will still be saved in `tests`.

+## Multithreading

+The raytracer is multithreaded.
+It partitions the viewport in chunks, then partitions again the list of chunks to distribute them to threads.
+By default, 4 threads are created.
+This number can and should be changed with the option `-jN`.

+Best results should arise when the number of threads equals the number of cores of the machine.

+Note that while pure python does not obtain any speed boosts from multithreading, and in fact runs slower, because of the GIL, numpy does not have this restriction, and numpy operations will not interleave and will run in parallel over different cores.

 ## Command line usage

 `tracer.py` accepts the following command line options: